 Take a look at your financials and determine your retirement income balance against the debt you anticipate will still be with you at retirement.
 Armed with that information, start adjusting your spending habits now to determine the course(s) of action you will need to take between now and your retirement date.

-Warning: It’s not as easy as it sounds
+Spoiler alert: It’s not as easy as it sounds

 Why the Old Retirement Formulas Don’t Work